hussner/namingconvention/nc_main.md

 ### 4.0 Tagging strategy

 Tags will be applied to __all resources__.
-Mandatory tags needs to be applied to every resources.
-Optional tags can be added in addition to the mandatory ones, as needed.
-Tagging strategy for mandatory tags is being described in the table below:
+Mandatory tags need to be applied to every resource.
+Optional tags can be added in addition to the mandatory ones, as needed with no restrictions.
+Tagging strategy for mandatory tags is described in the table below:

 |__Tag Key__|__Value Format__|__Example__|__Mandatory__|
 |--|--|--|--|